-By showcasing effective ways to take care of oneself, others and the planet, the annual #LearningPlanet Festival invites people around the world to meet, join forces and launch meaningful projects for their communities.
+By showcasing effective and diverse ways to take care of oneself, others and the planet, the #LearningPlanet Festival invites everyone, everywhere to reflect on their most significant learnings and share what they want to learn next.
+On the International Day of Education (24 January), the annual #LearningPlanet Festival encourages people around the world to meet, join forces and launch meaningful projects for their communities.

 The world celebrates the International Day of Education on 24 January, a day proclaimed by the UN General Assembly to honour education and its centrality to human well-being and sustainable development.

-UNESCO, in partnership with CRI, will host a conference at its headquarters on January 24, 2020 during which 400 participants will explore together the many ways learning can empower people, protect the planet, build shared prosperity and foster peace.
+UNESCO, in partnership with CRI, hosted a conference at its headquarters on January 24, 2020 where 400 participants explored together the many ways learning can empower people, protect the planet, build shared prosperity and foster peace.

-2020 launch edition of #LEARNINGPLANETFESTIVAL is set to inspire and collect toolkits that will help launch multiple local festivals in 2021 and beyound.
+2020 launch edition of #LEARNINGPLANETFESTIVAL was set to inspire and collect toolkits* that will help launch multiple local festivals in 2021 and beyound.
 Below, you can explore existing toolkit or sugest yours.

 They are supporting #LEARNINGPLANETFESTIVAL and celebrating International Day of Education.